 Overview: Each Place Type includes an overall objective and description.
 The overview also includes characteristics related to land use, built form, mobility, and amenities.
-The completion of Area plans and Neighborhood Character Studies may not support or recommend some types of infill development.

 Place Type Characteristics: The description of each Place Type concludes with a table more clearly delineating the key characteristics and parameters of the place in several important categories.